sammorrisdesign/interactive-feed/README.md

 | `image`              | `String`  | Optional.
 A child element within `selector` that contains the featured image for the story.
 The `src` from this element will be used.               |

 ### Testing
 Once you've added a publication to the config you can run `npm run test --publication="The New York Times"` to test it (only with the name of your publication instead).
-This will check the feeds but not actually tweet/toot anything.
+This will check the feeds but not actually skeet anything.
 If you're happy with it, make a PR!

 You can also use `npm run audit` to check the "health" of each publication.
 This will tell you whether a publication is still present in the config, whether articles have been picked up for them, and if possible, when the last article was published.
 This will also sort the config alphabetically and update the list of publications on this page.